Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 The key to creating a sustainable business is to continue reevaluating the needs of your customers and tweaking your product or service as time passes.
 Your product or service might have been perfect for customers when you first started selling it, but how does it meet the needs of your customers six months, one year and five years down the road?
 Not anticipating the future needs of customers is one of the common pain points for businesses transitioning from the start-up to the growth phase.

 Not only do you as a leader have to keep being innovative, but you also have to inspire and cultivate innovation in your team.
-You can do this by being constantly open to change, by embodying the core values of your company and understanding that failures are actually challenges that will fuel your continued growth.
+You can do this by being constantly open to change, by embodying the core values of your company and understanding that setbacks lead to successes that will fuel your continued growth.

 3. Cultural problems

 As your company grows and you bring in more people, processes change and innovation suffers as we’ve seen in the previously discussed pain points.
-As this occurs, you might begin to notice a change in disposition of your original employees.
+As this occurs, you might begin to notice a change in the disposition of your original employees.
 They may lack some of their initial spark or enthusiasm, or worse, become cliquey if they feel the workplace is being infiltrated by threatening “strangers.”
+Previously engaged and positive team members can turn toxic and start infecting others with their negativity.
 Why?
 Because their feeling of significance decreases and they now have to adjust to new processes.
 This can feel uncomfortable or can go against their initial vision of their role.
-As a result, internal team conflicts, bad attitudes and an overall toxic culture can form if the issue isn’t addressed early on.
+As a result, internal team conflicts, bad attitudes and an overall unhealthy culture can form if the issue isn’t addressed early on.

 So how do you transform your culture and overcome team pain points?
 One of the keys to managing business pain points regarding company culture is to make sure your purpose as a company is always front and center.
 When everyone is committed to a larger purpose, they’re less likely to feel threatened by new team members as they know everyone is rowing in the same direction.
 Purpose can start to be overlooked as a growing business shifts and expands and this can lead to bad hires and the confusion of those who have been on board since day one.
 When you make sure that purpose is always at the core of what you do, you’ll avoid cultural pain points and set yourself up for successful growth.

-Processes, innovation and cultural problems are all pain points of scale.
-With a growing business, these are some of the most common pain points that arise.
-But these problems can often be anticipated and avoided altogether if you know where you are in the lifecycle of your business and you put proactive measures into place to address them before you reach crisis level.
+Processes, innovation, cultural problems, lack of capital and marketing are all pain points of scale.
+With a growing company, these are some of the most common business pain points that arise.
+But these problems can often be anticipated and avoided altogether if you know where you are in the lifecycle of your business and you put proactive measures in place to address them before you reach crisis level.
+Working with a business coach is another effective way to identify and address business pain points.
+When you work with a Tony Robbins Business Results Coach, you tap into the best minds in the business who can help you develop the strategies you need for success.

 Header image © gui jun peng/shutterstock